 The ink isn’t even dry on Wilson Kipsang’s new marathon world record (2:03:23) from last Sunday in Berlin, and already speculation has begun over what might be next for the iconic distance event.

-Golfing legend Gary Player, one of the so-called Big Three of his era along with Arnold Palmer and Jack Nicklaus, winner of nine major titles and countless others world-wide, believes we have yet to see the best golf there is to play, notwithstanding Tiger Woods and the now more athletic generation that Woods has inspired.
+Golfing legend Gary Player, winner of nine major titles and countless others world-wide, believes we have yet to see the best golf there is to play, notwithstanding Tiger Woods and the now more athletic generation that Woods has inspired.

 “We haven’t seen a Jordan or a Shaq on Tour yet,” Player told ESPN’s SportsNation recently.
 “And when we do they will hit 420 yards, and courses will be obsolete.”